ImXico/Cyberpunk/README.md

 ## What About libKTX?

 Hey, [libKTX](https://github.com/libktx/ktx) is an awesome project, and I recommend it for larger Kotlin projects.
-It provides an *incredible* range of features, all very high quality.
-That being said, If you're looking for a smoother Java interoperability or are carrying out a game jam, give Cyberpunk a try!
+Moreover, Cyberpunk and libKTX *have* actually [collaborated](https://github.com/libktx/ktx/issues/183) in the past. libKTX provides an *incredible* range of features, all very high quality.
+That being said, if you're looking for a smoother Java interoperability, or are carrying out a game jam, give Cyberpunk a try!

 ## License